parrrate/exercises/src/exercises/mode.md

     fn read_all<A>(self, ok: impl FnOnce(&[u8]) -> A) -> A;
 }

-trait Parsable: Sized {
+/// Can be read from a stream. trait FromStream: Sized {
     type Error;
 }

-/// Can parse any length of data. trait ConsumesStream: Parsable {
+/// Can be formed from any length of data.
+Always consumes the stream. trait ConsumesStream: FromStream {
-    /// Try to parse the value.
-Can handle EOF, can ask for all data the stream has. fn parse(stream: impl Stream) -> Result<Self, Self::Error>;
+    /// Try to read the value.
+Can handle EOF, can ask for all data the stream has. fn read_from(stream: impl Stream) -> Result<Self, Self::Error>;

     /// Push extra data into the value. fn extend(self, data: &[u8]) -> Result<Self, Self::Error>;
 }

-/// Whether the parsing is terminated, is only determined by the data already parsed. trait Deterministic: Parsable {
+/// Whether the reading is terminated, is only determined by the data already read. trait Deterministic: FromStream {
-    /// Returns the stream, as it shouldn't succeed on unexpected EOF. fn parse<S: Stream>(stream: S) -> Result<(Self, S), Self::Error>;
+    /// Returns the stream, as it shouldn't succeed on unexpected EOF. fn read_from<S: Stream>(stream: S) -> Result<(Self, S), Self::Error>;

     /// Always fail on extra data.
     fn fail(data: &[u8]) -> Self::Error;